 • Insecticidal soaps: there are a lot of options available at your local nursery supply, like Safer Brand Insect Killing Soap.

-• A witch's blend of these: people often use combos of these, like dish soap and alcohol.
-I often use multiple, and alternate between techniques to keep mealybugs on their toes.
+• A witch's blend: people often use combos of these methods rather than relying on one.
+I use multiple, and alternate between types to keep pests on their toes.

-Use water to clean as much dirt from the roots as possible, then spray down (or soak) the entire plant and its roots.
-You can use Q-tips or a paintbrush to get your mealybug killer into all areas of the plant, since they pests will wedge themselves into tight folds that won't get wet when doused.
-Be careful not to leave the plant out in direct sun after treatments using alcohol and neem oil which can cause sunburns.
+Clean as much dirt away from the roots as possible, then spray down (or dip in solution) the entire plant and its roots.
+You can use Q-tips or a paintbrush to get your mealybug killer into all areas of the plant, since the pests will wedge themselves into tight folds that manage to stay dry when doused.
+Be careful not to leave the plant out in direct sun after treatments that can cause sunburns.

 Deep treat

-An infected plant can be so large and mature it's not practical to repot without fully dismantling the plant... which is unfortunately what you need to do sometimes.
-To treat without repotting, make a large batch of your preferred insecticide and SOAK the soil in the pot, and any rock top-dressing (not recommended with sulfur though, which can build up in the soil).
+An infected plant can be so large and mature that it is not practical to repot without fully dismantling the plant... which is unfortunately what you will need to do sometimes.
+To treat without repotting, make a large batch of your preferred insecticide and SOAK the soil in the pot, and any rock top-dressing.
+(This is not recommended with sulfur though, which can build up in the soil to a point of toxicity).
 At the same time thoroughly spray down all above-ground growth, moving branches to get under and between them.

-I have been concerned about burning the roots so I run a rinse with plain water after.
+I have been concerned about burning the roots so I run a rinse with plain water after treatments like alcohol.
 This poses some risk of overwatering the plant and causing root-rot if it’s unable to dry out quickly.
-Harsher treatments like alcohol do seem to cause some root die-back, so this isn't necessarily the most effective strategy versus repotting.
+Harsher treatments like alcohol also seem to cause some root die-back, so using something like a systemic pesticide or soil granules will be a lot easier on the plant.

 Prevent